GuillaumeDIDIER/Ars-Magica-Characters/Magi/Aydamir of Soba/Aydamir, the Alchemist+60.md

 SuMa 25
 **R**: Touch, **D**: Season, **T**: Ind
 **Pen:** 0, 1 charge
 This potion grants the target the *Unaffected by the Gift* Virtue.
-Aydamir and other alchemists developped this potion to help them in working together when the penalties of the Gift were getting in the way of their work.
+Aydamir and other alchemists developed this potion to help them in working together when the penalties of the Gift were getting in the way of their work.
 This potion costs at least 5 doses of Sovereign Reagent or 5 pawns of vis but it's usually produced in a batch because additional doses only cost 1 additional pawn (or Sovereign Reagent dose).
 *(Base 10, +3 Season)*

 **Potion of Magical Empowerment**
 SuMa 35
 **R**: Touch, **D**: Season, **T**: Ind
 **Pen:** 0, 1 charge
 This potion grants the target the *Major Potent Magic* Virtue.
-Aydamir developped this potion to help him in brewing the Elixir and other very difficult potions or powders.
+Aydamir developed this potion to help him in brewing the Elixir and other very difficult potions or powders.
 He sometimes prepares one batch of potions to help his Soban Alchemy Ability but that is usually accomplished through powders because potions are very expensive.
 This potion costs at least 7 doses of Sovereign Reagent or 7 pawns of vis.
 *(Base 20, +3 Season)*

 **Azurine Powder of the Weightless Body**